justinjc/foods/content/recipes/mushroomrisotto.md

         - name: parmesan
           amount: 1 cup
           instruction: grated
+        - name: heavy cream (optional)
+          amount: 2 tbsp
   instructions:
-    - 'Cook shiitake in butter until roasted.
-Mix tamari and vinegar with some water and add to pan.
-Saute until liquid has fully evaporated.
+    - 'Cook shiitake in butter until brown.
+Mix tamari and vinegar with some water and add to pan gradually to taste.
 Reserve shiitake.'
-    - 'Separate stems from oyster mushroom.
-Cut stems and reserve together with minced shallots and thyme.
-Hand shred the rest of the oyster mushrooms.'
-    - 'Roast oyster mushrooms in oil until brown.
-Reserve.'
+    - 'Cook oyster mushrooms in oil until brown.
+Add minced shallots and thyme and cook until shallots have softened.'
-    - 'Cook oyster mushroom stems and shallots until shallots are soft and slightly caramelized.'
-    - 'Add in carnaroli and stock and mix thoroughly.'
+    - 'Add in carnaroli and stock and mix.'
     - 'Lid the pan, rapidly bring to a simmer, then bring flame down to lowest setting.
 Continue cooking for 16 minutes.'
-    - 'Add in reserved oyster mushrooms and mix.
-Add water if needed to adjust consistency, then stir in parmesan.'
+    - 'Add water/heavy cream to desired consistency, then stir in parmesan.'
     - 'Serve in bowl and add shiitake on top.'
 ---